-Take the advice here mainly as a pointer and an indication.
-Things change over time.
-Things can be different in different places.
-And things don’t always follow the rules.
-And the rules are not really rules but varying customs.
-With this word of caution, here are some pointers on practical things that can be a challenge for a visitor to figure out.
+Take the advice offered here as an indication of what to expect.
+Remember that things change over time, they can vary from place to place and don’t always follow the rules.
+And sometime the rules are really just different customs.
+With this word of caution, here are some pointers on practical things that can be challenging for visitors.

 Tipping in Chile

 Tipping in Chile is essentially voluntary.
-However, it is often expected and for many service workers, tips can be an important contribution to their wages.
-So do tip!
-Many service jobs are very poorly paid so you might want to be more generous than in e.g. Europe.
+However, it is often expected, and tips can be an important contribution to many service workers’ wages, so do tip.
+Many service jobs are very poorly paid so you might want to be more generous than in (for example) Europe.

 But you can also tip in major foreign currency (euro, dollars…) especially in “international” hotels in Santiago and in other big tourist draws.

 However, never tip with foreign coins.
-It is impossible to exchange foreign coins to local currency so they are essentially useless.
-So tipping small amounts in euros is, therefore, a problem since euro-coins are worthless in Chile.
+It is impossible to exchange foreign coins to local currency so they are essentially useless; don’t tip small amounts in euros/USD as your tip will be worthless in Chile.

 Tipping in restaurants

 Prices in restaurants in principle include tips but you are nevertheless expected to add tips on the final amount.
 It is very common for the restaurant to “automatically” add a 10% tip on top of the final bill, noted as such on the bill they give you: propina.
-You do not have to pay that tip but could pay the amount before the tips.
+You do not have to pay that tip; you could just pay the amount before the proprina.
 Sometimes they simply ask “shall I add this to the final sum?”
 One usually answers yes.